LaurenMeggison/Astro-Web-Site/README.md

 # Astro-Web-Site
 HTML Website.
 Fix Email Notification of New Client.
-Or, Point to New Site with Calendar/Notification Integrration
+Or, Point to New Site with Calendar/Notification Integration.